 Bethanie Mitchell is an independent documentary photographer, author, journalist, and artist, as well as an educator currently based in Seattle, Washington.
-She is interested in the aftermath of conflict and human...
+She is interested in the aftermath of conflict and human resilience—she works...

 Skills:Research, Historical Processing, Adobe Photoshop, Adobe Premier, Apple Final Cut Pro, Black & White Printing, Multimedia Production, Photojournalism, Video Editing, Film Processing, Film Photography